Semiparametric inference for impulse response functions using double/debiased machine learning: Proofs

 by definition of the rate $r_{e,T}$ in Assumption \ref{ass:risk_decay}.
-By Lemma 6.1 in \cite{Chernozhukov2018} and Assumption \ref{ass:risk_decay} it follows that $ \sup_{t\in\mathcal{T}_1} \E\left[\left( \hat{e}_{S_2}(X_t) - e_0(X_t) \right)^2 \right] = o_p(1)$, and we thus conclude that $P_2$ is $o_p(T^{-1/2})$.\\
+By Lemma 6.1 in \cite{Chernozhukov2018} and Assumption \ref{ass:risk_decay} it follows that $ \sup_{t\in\mathcal{T}_i} \E\left[\left( \hat{e}_{S_{-i}}(X_t) - e_0(X_t) \right)^2 \right] = o_p(1)$, and we thus conclude that $P_2$ is $o_p(T^{-1/2})$.

-\textbf{Term $P_3$}: Finally, from the $L_1$-norm of $P_3$ we get that
+Term $P_3$: Finally, from the $L_1$-norm of $P_3$ we get that

-where the inequalities follow from Assumption \ref{ass:risk_decay}-\ref{ass:risk_decay_prob}.
-Convergence in the last equality follows again from the fact that $\lim_{T\to\infty}|\mathcal{T}_1|=\infty$ and by noting that conditional on $S_2$, the nuisance function estimators are non-stochastic, and thus conditional on the event $\mathcal{E}_T$, we have that
+where the last inequality follows from Assumption \ref{ass:risk_decay}.\ref{ass:risk_decay_prob}.
+Convergence in the last equality finally follows from the fact that $K$ is a fixed and finite integer and thus $\lim_{T\to\infty}|\mathcal{T}_i|=\lim_{T\to\infty} T/K = \infty$ for all $i$ and by noting that conditional on $S_{-i}$, the nuisance function estimators are non-stochastic, and thus conditional on the event $\mathcal{E}_T$, we have that

 by Cauchy-Schwarz and the definition of the rates $r_{\mu,T}$ and $r_{e,T}$ in Assumption \ref{ass:risk_decay}.
-By Lemma 6.1 in \cite{Chernozhukov2018} and Assumption \ref{ass:risk_decay}-\ref{ass:risk_decay_rate} it follows that $ \sup_{t\in\mathcal{T}_1} \E\left[ \left|\muError\right| \left|\hat{e}_{S_2}(X_t) - e_0(X_t)\right| \right] = o_p(T^{-1/2})$.
+By Lemma 6.1 in \cite{Chernozhukov2018} and Assumption \ref{ass:risk_decay}.\ref{ass:risk_decay_rate} it follows that $\sup_{t\in\mathcal{T}_i} \E\left[ \left|\muError\right| \left|\hat{e}_{S_{-i}}(X_t) - e_0(X_t)\right| \right] = o_p(T^{-1/2})$.